siddhesh-sakhalkar/siddhesh-sakhalkar.github.io/index.md

 {% capture text %}

 Please review our published papers and patents to learn more about our prior research.
-In particular, we encourage you to explore our recent work that combines statistical analysis of measured population Frequency Response Function data with Finite Element Method simulations to predict device-to-device variations during high-volume manufacturing.
+In particular, we encourage you to explore our recent work that combines statistical analysis of measured population frequency response function data with finite element method simulations to predict device-to-device variations during high-volume manufacturing.

 {%
   include button.html